 Zero | Consistent with a normal distribution | |

-Positive | Higher peak and thinner tails than the normal distribution | |
+Thicker tails than the normal distribution |

-Negative | Shorter peak and thicker tails than the normal distribution |
+Thinner tails than the normal distribution |

 For our example data, height has a kurtosis of -0.35.
 This value is close to zero, indicating that the tails are consistent with the normal distribution.
-However, weight has a kurtosis of 1.15, suggesting the tails are thinner than the normal distribution.
+However, weight has a kurtosis of 1.15, suggesting the tails are thicker than the normal distribution.

 Skewness

 Skewness indicates the symmetry of your data’s distribution.
 Skewed data are asymmetric.
 The terms right-skewed and left-skewed indicate the direction in which the long tail points on a distribution curve.
+Learn more about skewed distributions.

 Skewness value | Indicates | Graph |